 Art o’clock.
 Classic and modern art.
-Not a visit possible in Paris without many croissants and at least a museum.
+Not a visit possible in Paris without many croissants, Eiffel Tower views and at least one museum.
 What have I learned about art and time is not a lot, but here it is – c’est ici – Traveling, books, never stop learning, speaking French, making time visiting museums, are all investments in myself – that help me see the bigger picture.Continue reading “From Paris with Art”

 ‘Nostalgia for what never was, eternal sunset of what we are’, and the beauty of this world.
 Memorable sunset at the Atlantic Ocean in Portugal, powered by the Sun and the words of Lisbon’s poet Fernando Pessoa.Continue reading “Before the Sunset in Estoril”